Chefs Notes

 • Bring a large pot of salted water to a boil and add in the pasta.

-• Heat a medium frying pan over medium heat and add the olive oil and 1 tbsp of the butter.
+• Heat a medium frying pan over medium heat and add the olive oil and 1 tablespoon of the butter.

 • Add the onions into the pan and cook for 3 minutes or until they start to soften.